Want to learn more about this at Kettering Health?

 “Sometimes women hesitate to bring up that part of their health because they think they just come to us for a mammogram or a pap smear, the more physical portions of the examination,” says Dr. Caldwell.
 “But women’s health really does encompass every aspect of health.”

-When people think of OB-GYNs and mental health, they typically think of postpartum depression.
+When people think of OB-GYNs and mental health, they typically think of postpartum depression related to childbirth.
 However, women’s health and mental health are linked in many ways:

 - Women dealing with infertility may struggle with anxiety and/or depression.